Skip To Main Content

 FDU-Florham '10

-Kutztown broke into the IWLCA national poll May 1, 2023, after five consecutive weeks receiving votes, first appearing at No. 23.
-The Golden Bears jumped to 21st before the NCAA Tournament and finished the year ranked 18th.
-Nicholson's squad also rose as high as 14th in the Nike/USA Lacrosse DII Poll on May 8, 2023.
+The Golden Bears broke into the IWLCA national poll for the first time at No. 23 on May 1, 2023, after five consecutive weeks receiving votes, first appearing at No. 23.
 Following the 2023 season, Sam Graf and Emma Meakim earned IWLCA All-America Third Team honors, becoming the program's first All-Americans since 1984.

 Nicholson was announced as the ninth head coach in Kutztown University women's lacrosse history on Aug.
 3, 2021, after a successful seven-year stay at NCAA Division III Moravian College (now University).